A Brief Discussion: Youth & Low Self-Esteem

 I believe that this is an important topic; one that I can go on forever about but I will only touch on briefly.
 This information is for those of you who may know a young person who you believe to suffer from negative or low self-esteem.
 Please take the time to read this; it may help you help that child.

-Working in the field of mental health and human services for almost 11 years, I have met a large number of youth with low self-esteem.
+Working in the field of mental health and human services for over 17 years, I have met many youths with low self-esteem.
 I don’t know how accurate I am in saying this (it is my opinion and not based on research) but I do believe that over the years the number of youth with negative feelings of self has grown.

 Examples, hmmmm…here is one: